 Mid-Range: The Tree House Bungalows offers private bungalows, Khmer style houses and tree-houses from $12-$35.
 Set on a private beach next to Koh Touch, being close to the centre also gives easy access to High Point Rope Park, the Koh Rong Dive Centre and the pier to catch a boat to other parts of the island.

-Resort: On the quiet western bay, the Sok San Beach Resort offers luxury, private wooden bungalows right on the pristine white-sandy beaches, complete with a seafront open-air lounge, restaurant and bar.
-A boat transfer service can be arranged upon booking in order to get here.
+Resort: On the quiet western bay, the Sok San Beach Resort offers luxury, private wooden bungalows right on the pristine white-sandy beaches, complete with a seafront open-air lounge, restaurant, and bar.
+A boat transfer service can be arranged upon booking to get here.

 Which Island is Better – Koh Rong or Koh Rong Samloem?

 If you have time, travel and stay on both islands.
-I also wouldn’t rule out a full day trip to Koh Rong, even if just to escape the trodden tourist path of Sihanoukville.
+I also wouldn’t rule out a day trip to Koh Rong, even to escape the trodden tourist path of Sihanoukville.
 It’s a gorgeous little island yet on the cusp of becoming too touristy.
-If you overnight here, you have to pay extra for the serenity that is tucked away in the jungle fringes.
+If you overnight here, you have to pay extra for the serenity tucked away in the jungle fringes.

-In Koh Rong Samloem, that stillness is in its prime and its natural wonder found in pockets of wilderness that still exist, which is why I would choose to stay there before the phenomenon of its isolation is lost forever.
+In Koh Rong Samloem, that stillness is its draw, and its natural wonder is found in pockets of wilderness that still exist.
+This is why I would choose to stay there before the phenomenon of its isolation is lost forever.
 This island is a part of Cambodia that overthrows the general picture painted of the country as a whole.

 More on Cambodia Travel

-For more Cambodia travel inspiration, you can view my full list of articles from the time I lived in and travelled around the country.
+For more Cambodia travel inspiration, you can view my full list of articles from when I lived in and travelled around the country.

-If you are looking to travel in Cambodia with others in a small group check out the G Adventures Ultimate Cambodian Adventure trip that does a loop of main city highlights and smaller towns from Phnom Penh.
+Looking to travel around Cambodia with others in a small group?
+Check out the G Adventures Ultimate Cambodian Adventure trip that does a loop of main city highlights and smaller towns from Phnom Penh.
 It even includes time in Sihanoukville, with a transfer to your own private beach on Koh Rong island, where you stay for two nights.